 What are the steps that a player needs to take to strike the ball with top spin?

 It isn’t a case of implementing one of two technicalities that unlock topspin in your strike.
 When I work with players on this free kick I address every aspect of the shot – the contact on the ball, the contact on the foot, the position of the kicking and standing feet (which determines the swing shape), the length and angle of approach, rhythm, upper body motion (how you rotate your body, move your arms), and other things.
 All these variables are important in achieving the desired effect.

-How can players around the world improve their scoring from free kicks without access to your program?
+How can players around the world improve their free kicks without access to your program?

 I’m not aware of any other coaches specializing in this area.
 It took me 15 years of practice and analysis to understand all the technical factors involved and I think players are also left to search for answers themselves.
 Even at the top level of the game, knowledge of striking the ball is actually quite poor.
 It’s somewhat of a paradox really.
 And although there is a set of technical principles to which a player needs to adhere in order to produce a certain type of shot, every player executes his swing differently and in my work I make many adjustments to suit a particular individual, so there is no one-size-fits-all recipe.

 You also coach so-called “knuckleball” free kicks, where the ball has very little or no spin in the air.
 How does this help the striker?